 Figure F-2: Von Laue Geodesics The Von Laue Geodesics has been drawn over the concentric circles of fig. F-1b.
 We see that the Von Laue Geodesics match EXACTLY the concentric circles.
 In other words, it seems that Von Laue, early as 1927's, predicted the theory presented here.
-It is obvious that his diagram shows volumes, not masses, even if the Von Laue Formulas are related to the mass of the body.
+As we see on this figure, the Von Laue Diagram shows volumes, not masses, even if the Von Laue Formulas are related to the mass of the body.
 New Version of the Equivalence Principle G-1 Demonstration Lets consider a static object on Earth (fig. G-1).
-Closed volumes of this object cause a curvature of spacetime that exerts a gravitational force on this object. $g = 9.81 m.s^{-2}$ on the surface of Earth.
+Matter volumes of this object cause a curvature of spacetime that, in turn, exerts a gravitational force on this object. $g = 9.81m.s^{-2}$ on the surface of Earth.